Using AppleScript on your Mac, you can create scripts to automate actions in Things.

 This should display the creation and modification dates in a separate window.

 Any other scripts you add to that folder will also appear in Things’ scripts menu.
-To make running a script easier, you might consider setting a custom shortcut for it in System Preferences → Keyboard → Shortcuts → App Shortcuts → + → Things.
+To make running a script easier, set a custom keyboard shortcut.